Clouds over the Gavel Family Farm Preserve; photo by Ann Astarita

 Detailed Trail Maps Available

 Although maps are posted at most trailheads and most trails are blazed, we highly recommend taking a detailed trail map with you.
-The following preserve maps can be downloaded in PDF format here: Baldwin, Battle Swamp/Raven Rock, Beardsley, Lilly/van Deusen, Mine Hill/Carter, Natalie White, River's Edge, River Road/Erbacher/Golden Harvest/Orzech Family Preserves and Tierney/Hurlburt.
+The following preserve maps can be downloaded in PDF format here: Baldwin, Battle Swamp/Raven Rock, Beardsley, The Greenbelt, Lilly/van Deusen, Mine Hill/Carter, Natalie White, River's Edge, River Road/Erbacher/Golden Harvest/Orzech Family Preserves and Tierney/Hurlburt.

 You can downloard free Adobe Acrobat reader software, in order to read PDF files.